 In fact, the art of networking-via-podcast was the topic of a recent episode of my podcast (guest hosted by a special expert on that very topic).

 So not only can you use someone else's podcast to promote your webinar, you can use it to find that next webinar co-host!

 And that gives you a huge, immediate advantage.

-For more detailed strategy on how to appeal to podcast hosts (including email templates), see the first strategy in business coach Mitch Russo's free guide to getting free publicity.
+For more detailed strategy (and email templates), see business coach Mitch Russo's guide to getting free publicity.

 Promoting Webinars With Webinars